-The definition of Polish Vodka, which has already been binding for five years (since 13 January 2013), after its amendment, specifies in detail which vodkas can use the “Polska Wódka / Polish Vodka” Protected Geographic Indication.
+The definition of Polish Vodka, which has already been binding for almost six years (since 13 January 2013), after its amendment, specifies in detail which vodkas can use the “Polska Wódka / Polish Vodka” Protected Geographic Indication.
 First, only five traditional Polish cereals can be used to make it (wheat, rye, triticale, barley and oats) or alternatively it can be made from potatoes cultivated in marvelous Polish soil.
 Second, in addition to the origin of the raw materials, all stages of the production process (except for bottling) must take place in Poland.
 Only alcoholic beverages which meet these criteria can be called Polish Vodka.
-Its centuries-long and rich tradition, as well as the production process, will be revealed to you at the Polish Vodka Museum, located on the former premises of the “Koneser” vodka factory, in the Praga-Północ district of Warsaw.
+Its centuries-long and rich tradition, as well as the production process, are revealed to you at the Polish Vodka Museum, located on the former premises of the “Koneser” vodka factory, in the Praga-Północ district of Warsaw.

 DID YOU KNOW THAT…